VGP/vgp-tools/README.md

 **.brm**	An encoding of the Bionano restriction maps for a collection of molecules.

-**.irp**	An encoding of Illumina read pairs (linked by a Hi-C protocol, but applies more generally to any read pair protocol.
+**.irp**	An encoding of Illumina read pairs.
+We generate such data using a Hi-C protocol, but this applies more generally to any read pair protocol.

-**.10x**	An encoding of lllumina read 10X clouds.
+**.10x**	An encoding of 10X Genomics read clouds.

 The VGP tool library contains programs that takes the files produced by each instrument supplier and converts it into the relevant VGP format and file type above.
 Then, more importantly, we support